VIRTUAL: 2015 Student Financial Services Conference

-Please note - if you are attending the event in Anaheim you will automatically have access on March 19 and do not need to register for this event.
-However, if you want to take advantage of the group pricing then you will need to purchase this event separately to give your campus colleagues and staff free access.
+Please note - If you attended the conference in Atlanta you will automatically have access on April 6 and do not need to register for this event.
+However, in order to take advantage of the group pricing, someone will need to purchase the virtual event separately to give campus colleagues and staff free access.

 Video Sessions Available

 - Financial Aid for Non-Financial Aid People

 Speaker: Doug Schantz, Wittenberg University

 Understand the basics of the financial aid process and explore the FAFSA, student loans, grant programs, net-price calculators, and other components that students and families must navigate annually.
 Discover additional resources that can be used by non-financial aid staff to better achieve departmental goals while ensuring student success.

 - Becoming the Technology Bursar